Music

 How is it assessed?

-You focus on various aspects of music technology including how to set up and use Logic, studio recording and editing, how to produce your own music and how to produce artificial sound.
-There is also a unit based on setting up, planning and running a musical concert.
+You focus on various aspects of Music Technology and the industry, including how to set up and use Logic, studio recording and editing, how to produce your own music and learning about different genres of music.
 For this course you do not need to play an instrument, but it could help if you did!
 It is all based on the various uses of technology.
 If you do play an instrument you can use that instrument in your work, but you don’t have to have previously learnt one.

 How is it assessed?

-- Three practical units across the two years, each demonstrating different music tech skills.
+• Three practical units across the two years, each demonstrating different Music Technology and practical skills.